danielsjarif/website-daniel-sjarif-2016/README.md

     - This will theoretically appear on mobile phones.
 - Dropdown menu is messing it up a little.
 Gotta figure out how to fix that
 ````

+##3/31/2016
+- Used blueberry sliders to implement sliders to the homepage